-Conditions under which certain users can have access to microdata are regulated by the Ordinance on conditions and terms of using confidential statistical data for scientific purposes.
+Conditions under which certain users can have access to microdata are regulated by the Ordinance on Conditions and Terms of Access and Use of Confidential statistical Data of the Croatian Bureau of Statistics for Scientific Purposes (NN, No. 5/23).